-In December 2004, Holdings issued \$847 million principal amount of debt.
+Holdings issued \$847 million principal amount of debt.
 The \$847 million principal amount of Holdings' debt consisted of (i) \$250 million principal amount of Floating Rate Senior Notes due 2011 (the "Holdings Floating Rate Notes"), (ii) \$397 million principal amount at maturity of 9.5% Senior Discount Notes due 2014, which had an initial issuance discount of \$147 million (the "Holdings Discount Notes") and (iii) \$200 million principal amount of Floating Rate Senior PIK Notes due 2014 (the "Holdings PIK Notes", and collectively, the "Holdings Notes").

-In connection with the Initial Common Stock Offering, we used \$517 million of proceeds from the offering along with \$57 million of available cash to redeem certain of the Holdings Notes outstanding.
+In connection with the initial common stock offering of Parent, Holdings used \$517 million of proceeds from Parent's offering along with cash received through a dividend from us of approximately \$57 million to redeem certain of the Holdings Notes outstanding.
 As of March 31, 2006, Holdings had \$182 million of debt on its balance sheet relating to such securities, net of issuance discounts.